miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 The **Pareto principle** predicts that in any given system, 20% of the participants will control 80% of the resources, but the distribution often becomes even more extreme.
-With enough iterations—empire-building, generational wealth transfer, and alliances that bolster each other's positions&#151;what begins as meritocratic competition devolves into entrenched hierarchies.
+With enough iterations—empire-building, generational wealth transfer, and alliances that bolster each other's positions—what begins as meritocratic competition devolves into entrenched hierarchies.
 This isn't just economic; it's woven into the fabric of human social dynamics.